arvidma/netsqlite/README.md

 # netsqlite
-SQLite almost transparantly over XML-RPC
+SQLite, almost transparently shared across processes

 An easy way to share an SQLite databases across multiple processes/threads *on same machine*, with less risk of weird locking issues than if going via shared file system.